-The regulator sets out how the Risk Margin is to be calculated.
-The Risk Margin is the cost of holding the SCR (see B.3 and E.2), excluding the market risk component, required in every future year, allowing for a required return of interest of 6% per year.
+The regulator sets out how the Risk Margin is to be calculated and this was amended during 2023.
+The Risk Margin is intended to reflect the cost of holding the SCR (see B.3 and E.2), excluding the market risk component, over the lifetime of the business, allowing for a required return of interest of 4% per year reducing over time (reduced from 6% per year by the reforms).